Academic Integrity Policy

 Categories of misconduct and penalties

-Cases of academic misconduct will be assigned by the instructor to one of three categories, Category 1, 2, or 3.
+Cases of academic misconduct will be assigned by the instructor to one of three categories, Category 1, 2, or 3, with 3 being the most serious.
 Each case of misconduct will be evaluated individually, considering the seriousness of the misconduct and the student’s history of misconduct.
 For example, a case that involves a few sentences that are not central to the assignment, will be treated differently than a case where the central part or most of the work is plagiarized.
 Also, a subsequent case of academic misconduct will be treated as more serious because it suggests a pattern of misconduct.

 There are no restrictions on what kinds of penalties may be given except that, as a general rule, the penalty should fit the misconduct.
 The penalty for any particular case will be left to the judgment of the instructor, though the Chair and Dean may be involved if the student has had a previous misconduct case.

 Category 1 misconduct.
-A Category 1 misconduct would represent the least serious level of misconduct.
+A Category 1 misconduct represents the least serious level of misconduct.
 Cases falling into this category might be the result of inexperience, lack of understanding, or inattention.
 They are often characterized by the lack of evidence of intent to deceive.

 Category 1 penalties.
-Some examples of penalties would be requiring the student to complete a more difficult make-up assignment or test, a loss of marks, failure for the assessment, or some combination of these.
+Some examples of penalties may include requiring the student to complete a more difficult make-up assignment or test, a loss of marks, failure for the assessment, or some combination of these.

 Category 2 misconduct.
-A Category 2 misconduct would represent a serious level of misconduct.
+A Category 2 misconduct represents a serious level of misconduct.
 Cases falling into this category would involve a significant amount of cheating or plagiarism, and/or evidence of intent to cheat or deceive.
 A second case of misconduct will usually be considered as falling into this category.

 Category 2 penalties.
 Some examples of penalties would be failure for the assessment or the class.

 Category 3 misconduct.
-A Category 3 misconduct would represent the most serious level of misconduct.
+A Category 3 misconduct represents the most serious level of misconduct.
 Cases falling into this category would include those that are a third instance of misconduct, involve planning and coordination, or seriously undermine the operation or integrity of the University.

 Category 3 penalties.
 Some examples of penalties would be failure for the class or expulsion from the University.